New World Treasures

 voyage home; it seems likely that the Lucayan Beach wreck is one

-the original Spink & Son, LTD
+the original Spink and Son, LTD display box with small

-case and certificate along with a New World Treasures photo certificate of authenticity. |
+certificate and a New World Treasures photo certificate of authenticity. |

 |